Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Forging relationships with flexible, reliable suppliers is a great way to get ahead of supply issues.
 In fact, they might know of upcoming disruptions before you do, helping you prepare.

-It’s also important to have backups.
-If one supplier can’t stock you in time, make sure you have others lined up who can help with short-term needs.
+It’s important to have backups, too.
+If one supplier can’t stock you in time, make sure you have others lined up to help with short-term needs.

 Stock Top Products and Master Inventory Management for Long-Term Success

-The supermarket supply chain is incredibly complex, especially during high inflation and volatile economic conditions.
+The supermarket supply chain is complex, especially during high inflation and volatile economic conditions.